MrQR-me/docs/index.md

 ## Sites
 {: .text-purple-000 }
-**a Personal site is included when you register with MrQR, enabling users to create thier own registers & items.
-The form Building Addon is only available on monthly subcription Open sites.**
+**A personal site is included when you register with MrQR, enabling users to create their own Registers and Items.
+The Form Building addon is only available on monthly subscription Open Sites.**
 ![Index](/assets/images/V3/QuickStart_Sites.png "Sites")

 [Back to Top](https://docs.mrqr.me/index)